Come fishing in the Azores island of Faial, one of the archipelago's more beautiful.

 About Fishing in the Azores

-On one of our fishing tours you will set out from Horta in an open boat for five hours fishing along the Faial coastline.
+On one of our fishing tours you will set out from Horta in an open boat for four to ten hours fishing along the Faial coastline accompanied by an expert, local guide.
 Our fishing tours are done in an open boat.
 We offer different types of fishing: bottom fishing, jigging, trawling and live bait fishing.
-There are a maximum of 3 people per tour so that the guide can offer individual attention and beginners and experienced fishers are welcome.
+There are a maximum of 6 people per tour so that the guide can offer individual attention and beginners and experienced fishers are welcome.
 Before you go we'll brief you about the tour and some of the species we expect to catch.

 When you go bottom fishing the boat is anchored in different places where the water is 100 ft to 450 ft deep and the sea bed is rocky or mixed.
 You will be using a specially designed rod and reel with the bait prepared in advance.
 This type of fishing targets the demersal fish species, fish that prefer to live along the sea bed.
 You'll be hoping to catch Blacktail Comber, Common Seabream, Guelly jack, Forkbeard, Offshore Rockfish, Axillary Seabream, White Seabream, Chub Mackerel, Dusky Grouper and Largescaled Scorpionfish.